Miffyli/ToriLLE/docs/torille.md

 **Note:** This function can't be called twice in row: It has to be followed by `get_state()` or `reset()`

 Parameters:
-* actions: List of two lists with `ToribashConstants.NUM_CONTROLLABLES` elements.
+* actions: List of two lists with `constants.NUM_CONTROLLABLES` elements.
   Each element is integer from range {1,2,3,4}.
   These represent joint states for both Toribash characters.
   **Note: ** Toribash character hands only take {0,1}, but for simplicity controller maps